 In Turkey it is legally compulsory for both sides (the seller and the buyer or their Power of Attorney*) to be present at the entry in the property register (at the Land Registry Office).
 During the transaction, the documents concerning the transfer of the property & purchase price are entered into the Land Registration Register and a purchase tax of 4% is collected.
 If the purchasers or sellers are not Turkish Speaking Citizens then they will be required to have a Government Registered Translator present or be represented by their solicitor or they may allocate a different Turkish speaking Citizen to act as their Power of Attorney.

 A Power of Attorney - This is a legal document giving a person here in Turkey the official powers to act (sign) for you while you are not in the Country.
-This is normally completed at the outset but if you decide to buy after you have returned to the UK, it is possible to arrange from the UK.
+This is normally completed at the outset after contracts are signed but if you decide to buy after you have returned to the UK, it is possible to arrange from the UK.
 UK noters do cost more than the ones here in Turkey and a UK Government Apostile of the document will be required - Please contact us for indepth information of arranging this from the UK.

 Once you are Happy you have found the property for you, we will help with negotiating the price agreeing the payment terms and also the time suitable to complete the transaction.

 We will consider logistics of whether the seller can come out to Turkey or whether a UK Power of Attorney is necessary – we will provide options to suit both buyers and sellers.
 Once we know the price, and timescale we can move on to the next steps which include the following:-